Startup Tips: Key Lessons from the Founder of Digital Fox Talent

-What inspired you to start Digital Fox?
+What inspired you to start Digital Fox Talent?
 Tell us the story.

-I set up Digital Fox as a platform which was designed to mentor young people and help interns.
+I set up Digital Fox Talent as a platform that was designed to mentor young people and help interns.
 The goal in mind was that rather than applying for internships, young people can use the platform to work from home, at their own pace with a mentor assigned to them.